smartinternz02/SPS-9619-Travel-Tourism/README.md

 In Depth Video Explanation Link(around 9 mins): https://drive.google.com/file/d/13fS-68HQoAPMT7WLEuss7KFRDhlZ2Ykg/view?usp=sharing

-The dataset I used a combination of 5-6 datasets like Age distribution,Gender distribution,Number of arrivals etc for the year 2018 obtained from data.gov.in.
+The dataset used in this project is a combination of 5-6 datasets like Age distribution,Gender distribution,Number of arrivals etc for the year 2018 obtained from data.gov.in.